 With NetSpot, you can create a heatmap of your local area to visualize where exactly you should place your router to achieve optimal coverage and how to increase WiFi internet speeds.
 The heatmap highlights all signal weakspots and reveals the sources of interference in a way that doesn’t require any expert knowledge to comprehend.

 Besides the right place, you should also find the right wireless channel.
 The WiFi frequency spectrum is divided into several channels, which are like the lines on the highway.
 If there are too many cars in a single line, the traffic slows down to a crawl and traffic jams may occur.

 Similarly, if you and your neighbors are all on the same WiFi channel, your WiFi router may be interfering with theirs and causing your WiFi speed to decrease.
-NetSpot’s Discover Mode takes a quick snapshot of all wireless activity around you, showing you which networks are on the same channel as yours and helping you choose a channel with a little interference as possible.
+NetSpot’s Inspector Mode takes a quick snapshot of all wireless activity around you, showing you which networks are on the same channel as yours and helping you choose a channel with a little interference as possible.
 If you want to increase WiFi speed, always use the least occupied WiFi channel.

 Of course, your WiFi speed is also influenced by the current network utilization.
 If multiple people on the same WiFi network simultaneously play video games, stream movies, and download large files from the internet, the quality of everyone’s experience is likely to suffer.